mokimokheonpark/Calculator-Project/README.md

 - First, navigate to the cloned repository directory
 - You can simply run the "main.go" file using the following command: go run main.go
-- You can also make the executable file using the following command: go build, and then run the executable file using the following command: ./Calculator-Project
+- You can also make the executable file using the following command: go build
+  and then run the executable file using the following command: ./Calculator-Project

 ## Tests